Best Ginger Molasses Cookies

 You’re welcome Anne!
 Thank you for your comment!

-These are by far the most perfect looking ginger cookies I have seen!
+These are by far the most perfect ginger cookies!
 Your recipe must be tested to perfection for them to come out like they did!
-I will definitely bookmark this one!
+I will make them again.

 Aww, thanks Kiki.
 That made my day!

-Yum, these ginger molasses cookies look amazing!
-They would make such a perfect treat after a holiday party.
+Yum, these ginger molasses cookies are amazing!
+They are going to make an appearance at my next holiday party.

 I think molasses, in general, is underrated.
 It tastes so good in these cookies!
 Love their dark, spicy flavor.
 And they’re not overly sweet, which is a bonus.